openmrv/MRV/Formatted/Modules_1/image_composite.md

 As mentioned above in the Mozambique example, you can adjust any other user variable desired.
 E.g., zoom level, start and end dates, visualization parameters, and focal mean parameters.

-Congratulations, you have reached the end of this module.
-In the next modules, you will learn how to collect training data using QGIS and GEE.
+Congratulations, you have reached the end of this tutorial.

 ## 5 Frequently Asked Questions (FAQs)